 The information in this guide relates most to selling a business or closing it down.
 You can also find details on stopping self-employment.
 There is extra help and advice on winding up your business or liquidating a limited company.

-CGT FOR BUSINESS: Producing a profit (gain) on company assets can create liabilities of Capital Gains Tax for business.
-An example could be selling or disposing of an asset that is part of the business.
+Producing a profit (or gain) on company assets can create liabilities of Capital Gains Tax for business.
+An example could be selling or disposing of an asset that is part of the company.

-COMPULSORY LIQUIDATION: Winding up a company is usually the last resort to recover money owed to you.
-Check how to serve a petition and what forms you need to wind up a company that owes you money.
+Winding up a company is usually the last resort to recover money owed to you.
+Check out how to serve a petition and what forms you need to wind up a company that owes you money.

-GETTING A CVA: A limited company with debt problems can use a Company Voluntary Arrangement to recover from insolvency.
+A limited company with minor debt problems can use a Company Voluntary Arrangement to recover from insolvency.
 Check how to apply for a CVA and how the process may be an alternative to liquidation.